 Selecting dispersed clones (Fig. 5de).
 We first calculated for each clone the fraction γo of cells within the reprogrammed cluster.
 Dispersed clones are defined as occupying both the reprogrammed cluster and other states on day 28, thus having intermediate values of γo.
 We selected dispersed clones satisfying R-≤γo<R+, where R-=x and R+=0.4-2x, and x parameterizes the window.
 This parameterization was chosen so that we could evenly exclude clones at both sides of the window when adjusting x.
 The fraction of clones within this window was used as an indicator for each sub-sampled dataset in Fig. 5e.

-The Biddy method for trajectory inference (Fig. 5f).
+Transitions using the method from Biddy et al (Fig. 5f).
 Following Biddy et.al.6, we first identified clones that are enriched or depleted in the reprogrammed cluster according to Fisher’s Exact test.
 Among statistically significant clones (Pvalue≤0.05), we selected cell states belonging to reprogramming clones (γo>0.4) as putative reprogramming population Dr, and classified cell states of low-reprogramming clones (γo<0.4) as putative failed population Df.

 To boost the performance for downstream analysis, we made the following modification to the original method in Biddy et.al.6.
 For a putative population (Dr or Df), we enriched for high-fidelity states by iteratively excluding clones with γo closest to 0.4 until the total number of cells in Dr or Df was at or below 3,000.

 Applying CoSpar.
 The default parameters are νcs=0.2, nsm=[15,10,5].
 For joint optimization, we initialized the transition map using the OT method with kOT=5 and ϵOT=0.02.
 We used the smoothed transition map T for downstream analysis, except in the sub-sampling test (Fig. 5e).
 In this test, we used vcs=0.4 instead, and generated the similarity matrix for each sub-sampled dataset by subsampling from the full similarity matrix obtained with all cells.
+Using only the sub-sampled clones to build the similarity matrix, the result differs only at the ≤ 5% sampling (Supplementary Fig. 4b).

 Calculating marker gene TPR (Fig. 5e, Supplementary Fig. 4b).
 For a putative reprogramming (Dr) and failed (Df) population predicted by either CoSpar or the Biddy method, we assessed their accuracy by the overlap of their top differentially expressed genes with those from the reference population (defined by the fate-biased clones selected by Biddy et.al.6).

-The CoSpar predicted population Dr and Df was made by thresholding the fate map PC (built from the intra-clone transition map Tin=PθT,0 at threshold ν=0 ) as follows:
+The CoSpar predicted population Dr and Df was made by thresholding the fate map PC built from the intra-clone transition map Tin=PθT,0 at threshold ν=0 as follows:

 Dx=argiPCxi>νtmaxPCx, x∈{r,f}